grishithav-infomagnus/rebase/azure resources.md

   - Scales automatically based on demand to handle user interactions
   - Minimizes infrastructure management, allowing faster development
   - Separate Function App for each environment

+### Storage Account
+  - Stores files, logs, and artifacts required by the chatbot and its components
+  - Used for Function App code deployment and persistent storage needs
+  - Separate Storage Account for each environment

+### App Service Plan (linked to Function App)
+  - Provides the underlying compute resources for the Function App
+  - Allows scaling and performance configuration for serverless workloads
+  - Each Function App is associated with its own App Service Plan per environment

 ### Azure Cosmos DB
   - Stores chatbot conversation data and user information with low latency